Daufuskie Island: History

 Daufuskie Island has been inhabited for thousands of years, as evidenced by ancient piles of discarded oyster shells exhibiting pottery shards from all phases of the hunter-gathering period.
 Prior to European arrival numerous Indian tribes inhabited the Lowcountry and islands.
 Culturally and linguistically these tribes were of Muskogean stock.
 Daufuskie comes from the Muscogee language and means "sharp feather", for the island's distinctive shape.

 As early as 1523, Spanish explorers were sailing the southeastern coast of North America in search of potential settlements.
 By 1565, the Spanish had settled in St. Augustine, Florida, and were pushing up the coast establishing and maintaining additional colonies.
 Concurrent with these 16th-century ambitions for settlement, the French also made attempts at colonization in South Carolina Lowcountry areas.
 By the mid-1600s the English began to explore the southern coast.
 Prosperous Caribbean planters sponsored several expeditions to South Carolina.
 Captain William Hilton and Robert Sandford both made voyages to Port Royal Sound and vicinity.
-In July 1666 Sanford entered Calibogue Sound between Hilton Head and Daufuskie.
+In July 1666 Sandford entered Calibogue Sound between Hilton Head and Daufuskie.

 It was during this period of early exploration that Spanish settlers introduced their distinctive Iberian horses to the Southeastern coast.
 Today the descendants of these horses are known as "Carolina Marsh Tacky".
 These sturdy, intelligent horses are particularly well adapted to the swampy and marshy lowcountry region.
 Examples of this rare breed can still be found on Daufuskie.

 In 1684, Spanish soldiers enlisted the help of native warriors to fight Scottish settlers in Port Royal, and thus began the uneasy and difficult history of native entanglement in European settlement history.
 The inevitable clash of cultures culminated with the so-called Yamasee uprising that consisted of three brutal battles on the southwestern shore of Daufuskie Island between 1715 and 1717 that gave this piece of land the name it still bears today, Bloody Point.

 The quest for religious freedom ultimately brought two European families to Daufuskie Island—the great-grandson of French Huguenot David Mongin, and the daughter of Italian Prince Filippo de Martinangelo who escaped the Inquisition.
 The story of these two founding families is intertwined throughout their long history, and both rose to become powerful island plantation owners.

 The American Revolution brought divided loyalties to the lowcountry.
 Daufuskie received the nickname "Little Bermuda" during the Revolution due to the residents' Loyalist sentiments.
 After the Revolution, Daufuskie thrived with the introduction of world-famous sea island cotton, a variety prized by European mills.
 High quality, sea island cotton exceeded all other long-staple cottons in fiber length, as well as fineness and strength.
 It was during this period of strong economic growth that several large plantation mansions were constructed.